aayla-secura/tes-0MQ/README.md

 1. **Error status**

- * "0": request was malformed or there was an error opening the file (in case of write request), or file does not exist (in case of status request)
+ * "0": writing finished successfully (in case of write request) or status of a valid previous job was read (in case of status request)

- * "1": request was accepted, job started (in case of write request) or status read (in case of status request)
+ * "1": request was malformed

+ * "2": file exists (in case of a no-overwrite request) or file does not exist (in case of status request)

-Ignore rest of frames in case of an error.
+ * "3": filename did not resolve to an allowed path

+ * "4": error while opening the file, nothing was written

+ * "5": error while writing to file, some data was saved

 2. **No. of ticks written**

-   May be less than requested in case of an error during write. *Error status* will still indicate OK though.
+   May be less than requested in case of an error during write. *Error status* will be "4" in this case.

 3. **No. of non-tick events written**